 Because of the rarity of highly, exceptionally and profoundly gifted people (1:>1,000 to <1:1 million, respectively), it is a particular challenge for this population to find the right kind of support.
 Statistically, they are almost out there all on their own.
 But they are people who deserve to get help when they need it and have support that encourages, inspires and challenges them.
 I struggled for years to find this support, so I understand the importance of it, and am honored to be able to provide it.

 I’m not sure if I’m highly, exceptionally or profoundly gifted.
 How can I know?

 Highly, exceptionally and profoundly gifted people think in meta-matrices (as opposed to the multi-step skipping of the mild and moderately gifted, or the linear step-by-step logic of non-gifted thinkers).
 They see paradoxes, puzzles and patterns everywhere, with any answer about anything generating a new series of questions.
 There never seems to be ground to stand on, since all knowledge is only temporary.
 There are huge pluses to this type of mental mapping, such as intellectual speed and capacity (as well as the fun of having so much thought to entertain oneself with); but there are also some pretty major challenges that come with it, such as fitting in socially, slowing down enough to produce transmittable work, and dealing with the mental storms that often come with such intensity of mind.
 Read more in my High, Exceptional and Profound Giftedness article or consider scheduling an assessment with me.

 I’m not highly, exceptionally or profoundly gifted.
 Can I still work with you?

-JENNIFER’S RECOMMENDED READING
+JEN’S RECOMMENDED READING